fjarri/poetic_edda/README.rst

 * Check the style of "Some chapter II" references throughout the Bellows' book: sometimes "II" are in italics (introduction to Guthrunarkvitha I), sometimes not.
+* Sometimes when <textstanza-original> goes after <textstanza-translation> there is no need in '.' in the first one: it was put there in Bellows' book, just because it finished the sentence.
+  Need to check all such places in the book and remove unnecessary '.'.